Specialty consumer electronics retailer Ultimate Electronics reported higher income, sales and profit margin in its fiscal third quarter.

-The television/DBS category notched 45 percent of third quarter merchandise sales, holding down a 45 percent share, compared with 41 percent in the same quarter in 2001.
+The television/DBS category notched the lion's share of third quarter merchandise sales, holding down a 45 percent share, compared with 41 percent in the same quarter in 2001.
 Third quarter merchandise sales in the audio category slipped to a 17 percent share, down from 19 percent in the same period last year.

 The video/DVD category held down a 13 percent share in the period, compared with 14 percent year-on year.
 Mobile stood firm with a 9 percent share in both the third quarter of 2002 and 2001, while home office edged downward to a 3 percent share in the three months, compared with 4 percent in the third quarter of last year.
 The other category held a 13 percent share in both years.